 \section{Abstract}

-This paper proposes an alternative implementation of the MENT algorithm, an exact maximum-entropy algorithm used to infer a phase space distribution from its projections.
-A key step in the MENT algorithm is to compute the distribution's projections via numerical integration.
-In this approach, the run time scales quickly with the phase space dimension and measurement resolution.
-The proposed MENT implementation computes the projections via particle sampling, rather than numerical integration, eliminating the dependence on the measurement resolution.
-Furthermore, with the appropriate sampling algorithm, the particle-based approach scales to $N$-dimensions without computer memory limitations.
-Using synthetic data, we demonstrate MENT convergence in four dimensions using a grid-based sampling method and in six dimensions using Markov Chain Monte Carlo (MCMC) sampling.
+We propose a modified maximum-entropy (MENT) algorithm for six-dimensional phase space tomography.
+The algorithm uses particle sampling and low-dimensional density estimation to approximate large sets of high-dimensional integrals in the original MENT formulation.
+We implement this approach using Markov Chain Monte Carlo (MCMC) sampling techniques and demonstrate convergence of six-dimensional MENT on both synthetic and measured data.

-\section{INTRODUCTION}
+\section{Introduction}

-Classical particle ensembles evolve in a two-dimensional, four-dimensional, or six-dimensional phase space. \textit{Phase space tomography} is a family of methods to infer the phase space distribution from its projections onto lower-dimensional planes.
-While two-dimensional tomography is an established technique \cite{Mckee_1995}, higher-dimensional tomography introduces several challenges.
-The first challenge is to fit the data: searching the space of high-dimensional distribution functions is not straightforward \cite{Wolski_2020,Wolski_2023}.
+In plasma and beam physics, tomographic methods may be used to infer the distribution of particles in 2D, 4D, or 6D phase space from measured 1D or 2D projections.
+While 2D tomography is an established technique \cite{Mckee_1995}, 4D and 6D tomography introduce several challenges.
+The first challenge is to fit the data: searching the space of high-dimensional distribution functions is not straightforward \cite{Wolski_2020, Wolski_2023, Roussel_2024_6d}.